dfanz0r/portal-raycast-mesher/README.md

 ### Interactive Mode (Default)

-Simply run the executable without arguments.
-You will be presented with a menu to select an existing database or create a new one.
+**For 99% of users, this is all you need.** Simply run the executable without any arguments.
+You will be presented with an easy-to-use menu to select an existing database or create a new one.
+The tool handles everything else automatically.

 ```powershell
 .\meshtool.exe